 - Proceeds from the sale of items fabricated using award funds, such as software, CDs, tapes, or publications

 When income is directly generated by a supported activity or earned as a result of an award, that income is considered part of the award and must be spent on award activities (i.e., funds generated by one award cannot be used for a different award or other activity).
 Program income is subject to the award terms and conditions and must be treated according to the sponsor’s requirements.
 See Program Income Procedures (PDF).

 Program income on federal awards does not include income earned after the expiration of the award, the receipt of principal on loans, rebates, credits, discounts, etc., or interest earned on any of these, unless otherwise stipulated by federal awarding agency regulations or terms and conditions of the award.
 Income generated through non-federal awards is handled according to the sponsor's terms and conditions.
-If the sponsor is silent on the issue of award funds generating income, then the income is handled according to the Accounting for Departmental Revenues policy and procedures.

 Total funds available to the project remain the same and the funds generated through Program Income are deducted from the financial commitment of the sponsor